Education Best Practices

 Socratic method goes way back.
 People learn best by thinking critically instead of absorbing information passively.
 I spoke to this a bit in our last discussion.
 To encourage this critical thinking, you actively engage students with questions about the problem they’re trying to solve so that they can play an active role in reaching the solution.

 Much of the time you’re working with students who have repeatedly experienced feelings of academic defeat.
 We need to reframe how they think of mistakes, so that they recognize them as opportunities to learn.
 To accomplish this, we make sure our tutors are versed in the kind of language that helps build a Growth Mindset.
 This could be anything from “you’re almost there!” to “you’re putting in a great effort, have you considered this approach?”
-If you tell a student “no, that’s wrong,” they’re less likely to want to engage.
+If you tell a student “no, that’s wrong,'' they're less likely to want to engage.

 Learning Over Cheating is pretty much what it sounds like.
 Unlike many of the other online tutoring providers, Yup tutors aren’t just giving away answers.
 Of course, there’s the ethical reasoning as to why we don’t do that, but just as importantly, that’s not an effective way to learn concepts.
 Getting students to truly understand the math concepts they need to solve problems will help them when they’re doing homework or studying in the future.